 This is a guest post by Cori—a freelance illustrator and designer and full-time student of the world.
-She doesn’t use social media all that much, but feel free to drop by and say hi on her instagram if you wish.

-There is a product which has been sold to each and every one of us as the be all and end all for securing a future of financial stability.
+There’s a product which has been sold to each and every one of us as the be-all and end-all for securing a future of financial stability.
 That product is higher education.

 What’s in an A+?

 What does it take to achieve the ultimate grade?
 Too much.

 According to a recent study implemented in the Fall of 2016 by the American College Health Association—National College Health Assessment (ACHA-NCHA IIc), stress is the leading cause of negative impact on academic performance.
 Anxiety follows in second place and depression places in fourth.

 According to the study’s findings, 50.9% of students felt things were hopeless; 86.0% felt overwhelmed by all they had to do; 60.6% felt lonely; 38.2% reported feeling so depressed that it was difficult to function; 60.8% felt overwhelming anxiety; and 48.4% of students described academics as being traumatic.

 Success in academics is achieved at the cost of time, effort, and money.
 However, it can also come at the cost of your mental health.
 Many do not register this as a negative impact because society’s general consensus is that higher education is of extreme value and importance.

 Because of this, many will willingly drive their mental health into the dust just because a consumerist culture claims that there is no other option.

 Education vs. School